 When betting fights, the more precise your prediction gets, the better the potential payout.

-Since specificity pays, “method of victory” bets are another popular option, especially on very one-sided fights.
-You can select each fighter to win by KO/TKO or decision in boxing, while some MMA markets give the option of selecting each fighter to win by submission, KO/TKO or decision.
+Since specificity pays, “method of victory” bets are another popular option for betting on MMA fights, especially on very one-sided fights.
+You can select each fighter to win by KO/TKO or decision in boxing, while some MMA markets give the option of choosing each fighter to win by submission, KO/TKO or decision.
 You can also bet on the rare occurrence of a draw.

 |Floyd Mayweather vs Conor McGregor||Round Betting|